 CoinFalcon is a crypto exchange from the UK.
 They market these three things as main advantages with its trading platform.
 The trading is instant, they have great transparency in their fees and they have secure storage (98% of all digital funds in offline storage – cold storage).
 These things are indeed very good and we understand why they promote them in particular on their website.
 The trading is even so instant that you can buy, sell and deposit with only three steps each.

 The platform is also available for mobile with the CoinFalcon 2.0 app, so you can trade on-the-go.

 The exchange does allow crypto trading (crypto fund transfers) for some US states.
 Since 2019, the exchange has been restricted operation in some states in the US.
 Bank transfers are allowed through TransferWise since SWIFT has been taken out of their payment options for users outside Europe.

 CoinFalcon Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at CoinFalcon:

 CoinFalcon Trading fees